The Division of Motor Vehicles (DMV) is responsible for helping customers obtain

 wisc.jobs, search DMV.

 Customer service by processing materials: DMV has extensive online services and these customer service representatives handle mailed in or online applications for vehicle titles and other products.
-The DMV Communication Center is located in the Hill Farms State Office Building on Madison’s west side.
+The DMV processing opportunities are located in the Hill Farms State Office Building on Madison’s west side.